-The effectiveness of this program will be measured by a review of data indicating prime, subcontractor and Supplier awards to SBEs.
-Program effectiveness measurements will also include efforts by the City of Memphis staff to provide prime contracting opportunities for SBEs.
+The effectiveness of the small business enterprise program will be measured by a review of data indicating prime, subcontractor and supplier awards to SBEs.
+Program effectiveness measurements will also include efforts by city staff to provide prime contracting opportunities for SBEs.
 In order to ensure the effective tracking of these efforts, the following shall be done: